HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Tasks and Implementation Details

 \subsection{Multi-Agent Walker}

 Multi-agent walker is a more complex, continuous control benchmark locomotion task~\cite{gupta2017cooperative}.
 A package is placed on top of $n$ pairs of robot legs which can be controlled.
-The agents must learn to move the package as far as possible to the right towards a destination, without dropping it.
-The package is large enough (it stretches across all of the walkers) that agents must cooperate.
+The agents must learn to move the package as far to the right as possible, without dropping it.
+The package is large enough (it stretches across all of the walkers) that the agents must cooperate.
 The environment demands high inter-agent coordination for them to successfully navigate a complex terrain while keeping the package balanced.
-This environment supports both team and individual rewards, but we focus on the latter case to be less similar to the cooperative navigation task.
+This environment supports both team and individual rewards, but we focus on the latter, to demonstrate the effectiveness of \algo\ in individual feedback settings (as team rewards were already explored in the cooperative navigation task).
 Each walker is given a reward of -100 if it falls and all walkers receive a reward of -100 if the package falls.
 Throughout the episode, each walker is given an additional reward of +1 for every step taken.
 However, there is no supplemental reward for reaching the destination.
 By default, the episode ends if any walker falls, the package falls, after 500 time steps, or if the package successfully reaches the destination.
 Each agent receives 32 real-valued numbers, representing information about noisy Lidar measurements of the terrain and displacement information related to the neighbouring agents.
 The action space is a 4-dimensional continuous vector, representing the torques in the walker's two joints of both legs.
 Figure \ref{fig:multiwalker} is an illustration of the environment with $n=3$ agents.

-Similar to the Cooperative Navigation domain, we tweaked this environment so that the local agents in it can transmit all their private observations and local actions to a central agent.
-This environment was chosen primarily to test our approach in the continuous action domain and in cases where individual agents receive their own local rewards instead of global team rewards, but it is also significantly more challenging than the cooperative navigation domain.
+Similar to the Cooperative Navigation domain, this environment is tweaked so that all local agents in it can transmit their private observations to the central agent.
+This environment was chosen primarily to test our approach in a continuous action domain and in cases where individual agents receive their own local rewards instead of global team rewards.
+It is also significantly more challenging than the cooperative navigation domain.